MyronKoch-dev/LECTURE-resources-ver-0.1/list2.md

 ---

 ## 2 | 🚀 Frontier Models (2025‑Q2)

+Frontier models are the latest, most advanced AI systems from leading labs, setting the state of the art in reasoning, scale, and capabilities.

 | Vendor | Model | Ctx Window | Reasoning? | Architecture | Highlights | MT‑Bench¹ | MMLU² |
 |---|---|---|---|---|---|---|---|